owenBeresford/extra-panda/README.md

 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
 - My code has complex/ unexpected behaviour if you change the DOM/ document object without changing state.
 This shouldn't be an issue outside of tests, as this code doesn't support SSR presently.
 - Minor gain for Google, I made the sliding window feature in Adjacent module this time, as I have more articles in each group.
 This means unnecessary (not-rendered) nodes are not added to the HTML.
 My rebuild of the Adjacent HTML is also smaller.
+- As this lump of JS is a single project rather than 6, there are less control flag needed.
+This make the code a bit simpler.
+- This has a function equivalent to void main (core).
+This is allowed to have a high volume and complexity as it wraps *all the other* methods.
+As an architecture detail, I think this isn't avoidable.
 - OLD TECH::
   - first bundle: 1MB flat
   - second bundle (smaller stdlib): 670KB